hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/embedded/README.md

 </hazelcast>
 ```

-Note that the current configuration will form a Hazelcast with all Hazelcast instances assigned to services in the current namespace.
+Note that this configuration will form a Hazelcast with all Hazelcast instances assigned to services in the current namespace.
 If you want to filter the instances, use the properties as described [here](https://github.com/hazelcast/hazelcast-kubernetes).

 ## 2. Build application and Docker image